-The city clerk shall cause each ordinance or a summary of each ordinance to be published at least once in a local newspaper or newspaper of general circulation in the City, and posted on the City's official website within fifteen days after its adoption.
-If there is no newspaper of general circulation in the City, the clerk shall cause it to be posted in the manner provided in Section 308 of this charter, or published in a newspaper of general circulation, printed and published in the County and circulated in the City.
+The city clerk shall cause each ordinance or a summary of each ordinance to be published at least once in a newspaper of general circulation in the City, and posted on the City's official website within fifteen days after its adoption.
+If there is no newspaper of general circulation in the City, the clerk shall cause it to be posted in the manner provided in Section 308, or published in a newspaper of general circulation, printed and published in the County and circulated in the City.
 The city clerk may also use additional technological means available to disseminate information to the public.